GeoNet/help/metadata-changes/strongmotion_obsidian4x_response.md

 # metadata Change/Correction

-This document provides details of correction applied to the metadata repository Delta.
+This document provides details of correction applied to the metadata repository Delta.\
 Metadata services are accounting for these from the change implementation.
-Users have to update their former metadata.
+Users have to update their former metadata.\
-Change in metadata will likely affect derived products such as Strong motion parameters, magnitudes or localizations
+Change in metadata will likely affect derived products such as Strong motion parameters, magnitudes or localizationsi.\

 ### Strong motion Obsidian4x datalogger Response correction
 #### Correction
-Applied 17 Feb 2022
+Applied 17 Feb 2022\
-Response file was using an overall Gain 4 times lower than expected Former Gain: 4.201680e+05
+Response file was using an overall Gain 4 times lower than expectedi\
+Former Gain: 4.201680e+05\
-Corrected Gain: 1680672
+Corrected Gain: 1680672\
-Unit: Counts/m/s/s
+Unit: Counts/m/s/s\

 Cf. https://github.com/GeoNet/delta/pull/1226